edsondiasalves/generic-file-extrator/README.md

 1) git clone:
 2) Open the solution in Visual Studio
 3) F5

-or you can just execute the .exe in output folder

 CODE REVIEWER - VERY IMPORTANT !!!!
 I divided the stages of the development using git tags, so always that I have a new version that the code I created a new tag